Two-Stream Regression Network for Dental Implant Position Prediction: Experiment

 \subsection{Dataset}

-The dental implant dataset used for evaluation is collected from the Shenzhen University General Hospital (SZUH)~\cite{yang2022implantformer}, which contains 3045 2D slices of tooth crown and the implant position was annotated by three experienced dentists.
-Some sample images of the dataset are shown in Fig.~\ref{fig_dataset}.
-All the CBCT data were captured using the KaVo 3D eXami machine, manufactured by Imagine Sciences International LLC.
+The dental implant dataset used for evaluation is collected from the Shenzhen University General Hospital (SZUH), and all the implant positions were annotated by three experienced dentists.
+Specifically, the dataset contains 154 patients, from which 3045 2D slices of tooth crown are selected.
+Some sample images of the dataset are shown in Fig. 4.
+All the CBCT data were captured using the KaVo 3D eXami machine, supplied by Imagine Sciences International LLC.
 The resolution of the tooth crown image is $776\times776$.
+We perform five-fold cross-validation for the experiments, i.e. the number of the training and testing images in each fold is 2436 and 609, respectively.

 Both the location and regression branches are trained using the same training image, while the training label and image size are different.
 The location branch - IRD uses the extended bounding box as annotation, which is generated by extending the ground-truth position to a fixed size ($128\times128$) box.
 The regression branch - MSPENet is trained using the original ground-truth position.
 The image size used in the location and regression branch are $640\times640$ and $512\times512$, respectively.